-Zahrah Aullybocus is a consultant solicitor with Setfords Solicitors and Foster Clay Law.
+Zahrah Aullybocus is a consultant solicitor with Setfords Solicitors.
 The following represents Zahrah’s personal opinion in respect of this circumstance.
 You must seek your own independent legal advice when assessing the requirements for your own specific situation.

 “I have a 50% share in my flat with MTVH.
 I’m retired, so I’m unlikely to get a mortgage for the remaining 50%.
 I’d like to find out if my son can staircase to the other half?
 (Although he’s not on the tenancy he does help me out financially).“

 Zahrah says: ‘There are a number of issues shared owners would need to consider if another member of the family buys shares in their flat.
 I’ve outlined some key matters below based on the information you’ve provided.
 I’d recommend seeking further advice from a solicitor who is experienced in shared ownership.
 It would also be beneficial to discuss the matter with your housing association first.

 Essentially you cannot just transfer your existing 50% share as the incoming owner would need to live in the property and pass affordability checks.
 In addition, you have to give the housing association the right of first refusal to either find a buyer for you, or to repurchase the property (which is, however, unlikely).
 If it is agreed after discussion with the housing association, then you would need to do a simultaneous Staircasing and Transfer of your property.

 This would create a potential Stamp Duty Land Tax (SDLT) liability on your son for the remaining 50%.
 He could be liable for a higher rate of SDLT if he already owns another property.
 These are issues a specialist solicitor could assess and explain.
 You would probably want to take advice on inheritance planning at the same time.

 Your son would need to be added to your legal title if he is taking out a mortgage to buy the remaining 50%.
 You will need to consider if you want it in your son’s sole name or in your joint names.